YASA Limited: YASA 750R

-Custom Powertrain Solutions: E-Motors, Controllers & Integrated Electric Drive Units (EDU)
+Custom powertrain solutions: e-motors, controllers & integrated electric drive units (EDU)

 As well as standard products, YASA designs and manufactures e-motors that are fully integrated into the drivetrain of their OEM and Tier 1 automotive customers.
-The e-motors feature power densities up to 20 kW/kg in vehicle applications that include P2 Hybrid Vehicle Powertrain, P4 traction motor for e-axle and REx (range-extension).
+The e-motors feature power densities up to 20 kW/kg in vehicle applications that include P2 hybrid vehicle powertrain, P4 traction motor for e-axle and REx (range-extension).